 Enterprise management of personal boards

 We are making some updates to enhance the security of Trello Enterprise.
 When these updates are ready to be rolled out to your Enterprise, you will receive a notification via email and an in-product banner.
-These updates may affect some personal boards (boards that are not on any Enterprise teams) of Trello Enterprise users based on the following parameters:
+These updates may affect some personal boards (boards that are not on any Enterprise Workspaces) of Trello Enterprise users based on the following parameters:

 - If all admins on a personal board are licensed, managed users of the Enterprise, the board will become part of the Enterprise on Trello.
 Note: All future personal boards created by the user that meet this criteria will automatically be part of the Enterprise as well.